Scorecards

 Number Description

-The page dropdown menu allows you to select any available page of scorecards in your environment.
+The page dropdown menu allows you to search for and select any available page of scorecards in your environment.

 A page can contain one or multiple scorecards.
 When on a specific page, you can click + Create Scorecard to add new scorecards to it.